 - In a medium bowl, whisk the melted butter, brown sugar, and granulated sugar together until no brown sugar lumps remain.
 Whisk in the egg, then the egg yolk.
 Finally, whisk in the vanilla extract.
-Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
+Pour the wet ingredients into the dry ingredients and mix together with a large spoon or silicone spatula.
 The dough will be very soft, yet thick.
 Fold in the chocolate covered pretzel pieces.
 They may not stick to the dough because of the melted butter, but do your best to combine them.
 Cover the dough and chill in the refrigerator for 3 hours or up to 3 days.
 Chilling is mandatory.
 I highly recommend chilling the cookie dough overnight for less spreading.

 - Take the dough out of the refrigerator and allow to slightly soften at room temperature for 10 minutes.

 - Preheat the oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.